mattheww/gomill/gomill_docs/competitions.rst

 - the engine accepts the required board size and komi
 - the engine accepts the :gtp:`!clear_board` |gtp| command

+If your engine needs to know whether it is being run for the purpose of startup checks, it can check the :envvar:`GOMILL_GAME_ID` environment variable.

 .. _quiet mode: